seanebones-lang/mars/PRODUCTION_READINESS_ASSESSMENT_20251024_221731.md

 - Enhanced customer features and self-service capabilities
 - Operational excellence and automation

-This plan addresses every critical gap while maintaining focus on the January 1, 2026 hard launch deadline.
+This plan addresses ehighly critical gap while maintaining focus on the January 1, 2026 hard launch deadline.
 Each item includes specific timelines and measurable outcomes to ensure successful production deployment.